 Download our free library list to take with you on your next visit to the library.

 by Doreen Rappaport

-Abraham Lincoln’s life was shaped by the words he read.
+The words he read shaped Abraham Lincoln’s life.
 And when he became the president of a troubled country, those words shaped his presidency and the course of a nation.

 George Washington’s Teeth

 by Deborah Chandra

 In George Washington’s Teeth, hilarity ensues as authors Deborah Chandra and Madeleine Comora present a historical account of the life—and teeth—of George Washington.

 by Judith St. George

 In So You Want to Be President, Judith St. George reveals the idiosyncrasies that show our presidents were ordinary people, and invites readers to compare themselves to these famous men.

 Jane O’Connor’s informative text, inspiring quotes, and hilarious stories from some of the White House’s most famous residents remind readers that the White House is more than just a house—it’s a home.